sasha351/NTPdrift/README.md

 ## Project Guide/Progression

-The board we chose to use was the Sixfab Pico LTE and all analysis was performed in micropython.
+The board we chose to use was the Sixfab Pico LTE.
+Coding and analysis was performed in micropython.

-The intial setup was done following the documentation and startup guides on the SixFab Pico website.
-At start with the setup, we first wrote boardBlink.py to ensure that we were able to upload files properly.
-We reccomend using Thonny, an open-source python IDE, to interface with the Pico.
+The initial setup was done following the documentation and startup guides on the [Sixfab Pico website]([https://sixfab.com/product/sixfab-pico-lte/?aelia_cs_currency=USD&gad_source=1](https://docs.sixfab.com/docs/sixfab-pico-lte-introduction)).
+This included activating the SIM card with the network provider, installing the [Pico LTE SDK](https://github.com/sixfab/pico_lte_micropython-sdk), and installing [Thonny](https://thonny.org/), the recommended IDE for the board.
+We first wrote and ran boardBlink.py to ensure that setup was performed properly.

-To accomplish our first task of connecting the board to the internet, our group sent several sample HTTP requests utilizing the tool Webhook.site.
-The tool allowed us to send GET, POST, and PUT requests to and from the board and allow us to view the responses in real time.
-Once we verified that the signals were being property sent and received, we moved on to establishing the connection with the NTP server.
+Our first deliverable was connecting the board to the internet.
+Our group used the built-in PicoLTE micropython module that came with the SDK and [webhook.site](webhook.site) to send HTTP GET, PUT, and POST requests from the board and confirm an internet connection.
+The Pico LTE documentation has multiple pages on how to accomplish this along with pre-written micropython scripts included in the SDK, these can also be found in the initialTesting folder.

-The NTP server we chose was from NTP Pool Project, as it seems to be the most popular tool for NTP-related projects and experiments.
-Our approach to this was by using AT commands, a way of interfacting with IOT devices, to connect to the network.
-The code for this can be found in getNetworkTimeWithAT.py.
-We also noticed that upon powering up and connecting to LTE, the Pico automatically synchronized its time with the network.
+Our second deliverable was to connect to an NTP server and sync the board’s time to it.
+In our research, we found that NTP servers require a UDP connection and that the PicoLTE module does not include functions that support such a protocol.
+Our way to circumvent this was to use AT commands, commands used to establish and configure a network connection, with the PicoLTE module and the send_at_comm() function.
+Examples of our AT command attempts can be found in the networkTesting folder.
+The first thing we noticed was that upon powering up the board, the Pico LTE automatically synchronized its time with the network.
+From there we found multiple AT commands that create and confirm a network connection as well pull the time from the board’s 4G network.
+See SyncTimeWithAT.py in the networkTesting folder for an example.

-{
-Owen rant about AT commands and how we weren't able to get the ms precision to work over the cellular network }

-After running into those issues, we shifted to finding drift through connecting to a WiFi network instead of using LTE.
-Although the initial time still comes from the LTE connection that occurs at boot, the script [scriptName] manually sets the time over a WiFi connection instead (for the sake of consistency).
-Our initial findings
+There was a problem with our AT command method.
+The network time is only given a precision of seconds and the time drift of the Pico LTE is too minor to be analysed in such a resolution.
+This led us to continue using AT commands in an attempt to create a UDP connection with an actual NTP server through the network.
+However, this is the point we got stuck.
+Regardless of forming connections with the network and ensuring their validity, forming a link with a NTP server or even creating a UDP socket led to errors.

+After struggling, we decided to shift to finding drift through connecting through WiFi instead of using the 4G network.
+We were able to find success utilizing home WiFi, we figured eduroam or other school networks would cause problems with the additional authentication but did not test this.
+Utilizing [code written by aallan](https://gist.github.com/aallan/581ecf4dc92cd53e3a415b7c33a1147c), the connection was swift and the NTP server returned the time with millisecond accuracy.
+We used this to perform our analysis on the board’s time drift.

 ## Results and Analysis